 So going for standard kingpin or reverse kingpin is your choice.
 I just mentioned what are the functions of both of these.
-Like many longboarders, my choice is reverse kingpin to get a better response, stability, control, turning and customization facilities.
+Like many longboarders, my choice is reverse kingpin to get a better response, stability, control, turning, and customization facilities.

 Truck Bushing Seat

-As the name suggests this is the area of the truck where the busing seats ( pocket in the hanger ).
+As the name suggests this is the area of the truck where the busing sits ( pocket in the hanger ).
 That’s not a big deal to understand.
 What is important is the role of bushing seat on the performance of your longboard.

 Bushing plays a major role in the carving ability of the longboard and the bushing seat affects the role of the bushing in this case.

 Tight bushing seats are good for stability at speed as this makes the bushing-less turn friendly.
 So this can be a perfect choice for downhill or freeriding.
 But at slower speeds, tight bushing seats are less responsive and less lively.